Why should I purchase a home in a land lease community?

 Build Equity Through Ownership

 Much better than paying apartment rent where nothing is recovered at the end of the tenancy.
-When resident leaves there is equity to take to the next housing choice.
+When the resident leaves there is equity to take to the next housing choice.
 Pride in ownership.

 Cost to Own Versus Cost to Rent